 - Non-eBay Links: this compliance type is used to see if any listings are violating eBay's policy of not allowing links in the listing description to sites outside of eBay.
 The seller including a personal email address and/or a phone number in the listing description is also a violation of this policy.
 All communication between seller and buyers should be handled through eBay's communication system.
 The only exceptions to this outside links rule are links to product videos, information on freight shipping services, or any legally required information.
 In the API interface, the enumeration value for this compliance type is

-The Compliance API has the following two calls:
+The Compliance API has the following two methods:

-- getListingViolationsSummary: this call returns the number of active listings that are currently violating one or more compliance types.
+- getListingViolationsSummary: this method returns the number of active listings that are currently violating one or more compliance types.
 Results are grouped by each unique eBay marketplace and compliance type combination.